 If you think you’re going just to buy the best trampoline possible and start bouncing, then you’re wrong, my friend.

-The right trampoline size depends on your budget.
+The right trampoline size depends on your budget and uses case.

 Whether it will fit in your grade, not backyard, who’ll be jumping on it and your chosen space are free of obstacles, land slopes, holes, and hard objects.
 And at least 1.5 meters of space on each side of the trampoline.